-Projects in Group 1 are considered "quick fixes."
-Repairing the breach in the Mākaha Stream berm is the least costly of the alternatives available to mitigate flooding predominately for homes near Manuku and Nukea Streets.
-As noted earlier, this mitigation measure would only be a temporary solution to reducing flood risk for homes near this area until another breach occurs along the berm.
-Constructing a levee (listed under Group 3) would be a longer-term, but relatively costly, solution to the flooding problem.
-Another option, yet the most expensive of the measures mentioned above, is to channelize Mākaha Stream.
+Two of the projects in Group 1 are considered "quick fixes": repairing the breach in the Mākaha Stream berm and restoring the "pond" at Mākaha Beach.
+Repairing the breach in the Mākaha Stream berm is the least costly of the alternatives available to mitigate flooding for homes near Manuku and Nukea Streets.
+As noted earlier, this mitigation measure would only be a temporary solution to reducing flood risk for homes in this area until another breach occurs along the berm.
+Constructing a levee (listed under Group 2) would be a longer-term, but relatively costly, solution to this flooding problem.
+Another option, the most expensive of the measures mentioned above, is to channelize Mākaha Stream.
 A Mākaha Stream Channel is not included in a priority group because of low implementation likelihood due to the high costs associated with the project.
-The other project included in Group 1 is restoring the "pond" at Mākaha Beach.
+The other "quick fix" project in Group 1 is restoring the

+Stormwater near the "pond" area at Mākaha Beach

+"pond" at Mākaha Beach.
 This project would also mitigate some of the flooding problems that impact residents in the lower reaches of Mākaha Stream.

-Of the remaining structural projects, only the Eku Stream Channel and Off-line Detention Basin project is listed in Group 2.
-This project would provide the most significant benefits, particularly for the well-being of residents near Eku Stream.
+The Eku Stream Channel and Off-Line Detention Basin project would provide the most significant benefits, particularly for the well-being of residents near Eku Stream, and provide the highest amount of flood damage avoidance and flood insurance cost avoidance.
 The Eku Stream Channel could be built in phases; with the lower reaches of the channel built first, then constructing the remaining half of the channel, and finally the detention basin.
-Although a new Eku Stream bridge with adequate capacity for 100-year flows would also address flooding near Eku Stream, the project is listed in Group 3 due to the low likelihood of implementation.